Bipolar disorderManic depression

 - Either valproate or lithium is the standard first drug for most manic episodes.
 Lithium is effective for most hypomanic and manic episodes.

-- Carbamazepine may be used in place of valproate to treat patients with multiple manic episodes, mixed episodes, and rapid cycling.
-Combinations of these mood stabilizers may be used if the patient does not respond to a single drug.
+- Carbamazepine may be used in place of valproate to treat people with multiple manic episodes, mixed episodes, and rapid cycling.
+Combinations of these mood stabilizers may be used if the person does not respond to a single drug.

 Step 3.
 Addition of Other Treatments